dattmavis/ms-stream-video-downloader/README.md

 - A valid `cookies.txt` file exported from your browser using the Chrome extension outlined below.
 - A `videomanifest` URL from the Network tab in browser DevTools

-> ⏱️ The ETA timer is a bit unreliable as the speed fluctuates, it downloads first a copy of the video, then a copy of the audio, and then combines them with ffmpeg.
-Pay attention to the frags downloaded more than anything for estimating time, and just realize that it may take 5-15 minutes to download -- even on a stable, fast connection.

 ---

 ## 🪟 Screenshots